Last Updated Jun 5, 2019 3:00 PM EDT

-Before joining CBS News in 2013, Duncan spent three years at KYW, the CBS owned TV station in Philadelphia.
-At KYW, she earned first place from the Associated Press for a series of reports on disabled adults that were held captive in a social security scam.
-She was also nominated for an Emmy.
-Duncan covered Hurricane Irene in 2011 and Superstorm Sandy in 2012.
-The Philadelphia Association of Black Journalists honored her in 2012 with the Journalist of the Year Award.
+Before joining CBS News, Duncan spent three years at KYW, the CBS-owned TV station in Philadelphia.
+At KYW, she earned first place from the Associated Press for a series of reports on disabled adults who were held captive in a social security scam.
+Duncan also covered Hurricane Irene in 2011 and Superstorm Sandy in 2012.

-Before that, Duncan was a reporter for WIVB (CBS) in Buffalo, New York, from 2007 to 2010.
+Before that, Duncan was a reporter for WIVB (CBS) in Buffalo, N.Y., from 2007 to 2010.
 While there, she received a local Emmy Award in the best morning show category for her winter storm coverage in 2008.
-In 2009, she was one of the first reporters at the scene of a plane crash near Buffalo that killed 50 people.
+In 2009, she was one of first reporters at the scene of a plane crash near Buffalo that killed 50 people.
 Her coverage contributed to the station winning two national Edward M. Murrow Awards.
-She began her career in 2005 in nearby Elmira, New York, where she covered the search for Ralph "Bucky" Phillips — the longest manhunt for a fugitive in state history.
+She began her career in 2005 in nearby Elmira, N.Y., where she covered the search for Ralph "Bucky" Phillips -- the longest manhunt for a fugitive in state history.
 Duncan received a New York State Broadcasters Association Award for Best Spot News Coverage in 2007.